alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 #### Forwarding headers

-By default, our service broker configures the CDN to only forward the `Host` header to your application.
+By default, our service broker configures the CDN to only forward the `Host` header to your app.
 You can whitelist extra headers; in this example you can whitelist the `Accept` and `Authorization` headers:

 ```bash
 cf update-service my-cdn-route \